gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   can optionally identify a *definition file* that assigns values to preprocessor symbols, as well as a list of switches that relate to preprocessing.
-  Empty lines and comments (using Ada syntax) are also permitted, with no semantic effect.
+  You can also include empty lines and comments (using Ada syntax), with no semantic effect.

   Here's an example of a preprocessor data file: